-Blackberry Lime Moscow Mules Recipe is a fabulous cocktail or mocktail for any celebration!
+Blackberry Lime Moscow Mules Recipe is a fabulous cocktail or mocktail for any gathering!
 I love a good Moscow Mule and this one has some extra fun added in with fresh blackberries and lime in it!
 The ginger beer, lime, blackberries, and vodka make a taste combination. . . feel free to you leave omit the alcohol if you’d rather make them a mocktail!
 Either way they’ll be a hit at all of your summer gatherings!

 I love a good Moscow Mule. . . it is light and refreshing!